jogeuncheol/Death_Counter/README.md

 ## 🎉 Celebrating the release of Elden Ring. 🎉
 ## New Work
+- 25.01.08 : New compact window version. remove gif animation and Add sub window for death count.
 - 22.02.25 : Testing Elden Ring, add Death ScreenShot.
 - 21.11.15 : work on Elden Ring Network Test ver.